 - Dada was given the Venus of Milo a clyster and has allowed the Laocoön and his sons to rest awhile, after thousands of years of struggle with the good sausage Python.
 The philosophers are of less use to Dada than an old toothbrush, and it leaves them on the scrap heap for the great leaders of the world.

-* Hans / Jean Arp, source of artist quotes and writings on Dada art, artworks & sculpture: “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
-63 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp, artist famous quote on the meaning of Dada: “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
+63

 - Dada aimed to destroy the reasonable deceptions of man and recover the natural and unreasonable order.

-* Hans / Jean Arp, source of artist quotes and talk on Dada art & life: “Abstract Art”, Anna Moszynska, Thames and Hudson, London, 1990, p.
-66 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp, quote on the meaning and intention of early Dada for human life: “Abstract Art”, Anna Moszynska, Thames and Hudson, London, 1990, p.
+66

-- It was Sophie ( Sophie Arp Tauber, woman artist and later Arp’s wife, fh) who, by the example of her work and her life, both of them bathed in clarity, showed me the right way.
+– It was Sophie ( Sophie Arp Tauber, woman artist; later in his life she became Arp’s wife, fh) who, by the example of her work and her life, both of them bathed in clarity, showed me the right way.
 In her world, the high and the low, the light and the dark, the eternal and the ephemeral, are balanced in prefect equilibrium.

-* Hans / Jean Arp, source of artist quotes and writings on Dadaism art, artworks & sculpture: ‘Unsern täglichen Traum’, Hans Arp; p.
+* Hans / Jean Arp, biography quote on the influence of the art of his wife Sophie Tauber: ‘Unsern täglichen Traum’, Hans Arp; p.
 76; as quoted in “Arp”, ed.
 Serge Fauchereau, Ediciones Poligrafa, S. A., Barcelona 1988, p.
-11 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+11

 - Already in 1915, Sophie Tauber divides the surface of her aquarelles into squares and rectangles which she then juxtaposes horizontally and perpendicularly as Mondrian, Itten and Paul Klee did in the same period, fh).
 She constructs them as if they were masonry work.
 The colors are luminous, ranging from the raw yellow to deep red or blue.